 Under the supervision of the Division Director of Mental Health Services, the QC/QA Specialist is responsible for quality assurance and quality improvement of Mental Health program and consumer records and billing.

-The Residential Counselor cares for and supervises youth housed in our Crisis Residential Shelter by performing the following essential duties and responsibilities.
+The TEMP Residential Counselor (Overnight) cares for and supervises youth housed in our Quetzal House program by performing the following essential duties and responsibilities.
+Awake overnight and weekend coverage required.

 Under the supervision of the Drop In Center Program Manager, the RELIEF Peer Mentor performs the following duties and responsibilities for the overnight Respite program.
 The RELIEF Peer Mentor is not a full time position, but provides relief/coverage for open shifts at the DIC Respite program (overnight).